ORF - DEN

 The average price of all round-trip flights from Norfolk to Denver clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Denver on a Tuesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Norfolk to Denver.
-For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Norfolk to Denver.
+For your return ticket, we recommend flying on a Wednesday and avoiding Mondays for the best deals.

 What is the cheapest month to fly from Norfolk to Denver?